Hesperian Health Guides

 - Practice talking with a friend.
 Ask a friend to pretend to be your partner and then practice what you want to say.
 Think of how your partner might respond, and practice for each possibility.
 It is likely you both will feel nervous talking about sex, so think of ways to make the conversation easier for each of you.

 - Do not wait until you are about to have sex to talk about it!
 Choose a time when you are both relaxed and feeling good about each other.
 If you have stopped having sex because you have a new baby, or were being treated for a STI, try to talk before you have sex again.
-If you and your partner live far apart or must travel often, talk about how to protect your sexual health before you get back together.
+If you and your partner live far apart or one or both must travel often, talk about how to protect your sexual health before you get back together.

 - Learn more about risks and how to have safer sex.
 People who do not know much about STIs, how they are spread, and their long-term health effects, cannot understand the risks involved in unsafe sex.
 Information can help you convince them of the need to practice safer sex.